 There is a difference between what you can and should put in your tank to make it livable for your pets.
 Some choices depend on personal preference, and some on the purpose of your aquarium.
 We will now look at what you must consider to make the best choice in your situation.

 How Many Shrimp Can Thrive in What Kind of Setup

 Determining how many shrimp to buy depends on what type of aquarium you want.
 There are various sorts of aquaria, with each their optimum starting number.
 It’s important to balance numbers depending on the desired purpose.

 The recommended number for a community aquarium will depend mainly on the number of other tankmates.
 For a nice mix, if you want some Amano shrimp to help clean up your tank, I would advise getting somewhere between 5 and 10.
 Amano shrimp can grow up to 2 inches or 5 cm.

 If you go for dwarf shrimp, like cherry shrimp (get about 1.6 inches or 4 cm), you can get about 10 to 15.
 Amanos will be too big to be eaten by their tankmates, but tiny baby Cherries can.
 If there is enough cover for the baby shrimp to hide, their numbers can slowly grow to a nice colony without significant danger of sudden overpopulation.

 A Breeding Tank

-An excellent starting size of your shrimp colony will be about 10 to 20 specimen.
-Try to have some females of even or little over the number of males.
-Too few males or too large of a tank will mean it will be harder to find each other when it is time when breeding; a bigger aquarium isn’t necessarily an advantage here.
+An excellent starting size of your shrimp colony will be about 10 to 20 specimens.
+Try to have some females even or a little over the number of males.
+Too few males or too large of a tank will mean it will be harder to find each other when it is time for breeding; a bigger aquarium isn’t necessarily an advantage here.

 make sure they have plenty of biofilm to graze on